ABC: Teaching Nutrition to Your Kids

-Older children can learn to read and interpret nutrition labels.
-Comparing labels on different products is a particularly good exercise for kids (Serving size and percentage of daily values are based on figures for adults, so this information may not apply to children).
+What’s in your food?
+Knowing how to read a nutrition label is a valuable skill for children.
+Older children can learn to read and interpret nutrition labels!
+Comparing labels on different products is a particularly good exercise for kids.
+Remember, however, that serving size and percentage of daily values are based on figures for adults, so this information may not apply to children.
 Try comparing two different boxes of cereal, or examine junk food labels and compare these with more nutritious alternatives.
 Point out how much fat is in the junk food and how much fiber is in the nutritious cereal.
 Show your child how to be a sugar detective by checking the ingredients list.
 Look for foods in your pantry or refrigerator that are high in iron or vitamin C.

+Give your child opportunities to learn about food by helping out in the kitchen.
+Kids will be more likely to eat what they have helped cook.
 How could getting your child to help out in the kitchen have anything to do with teaching nutrition?
 One study published in Journal of Nutrition Education analyzed mothers’ reports of their 3-year-old’s involvement in food-related activities and found that children who were more involved in these activities scored significantly higher on nutrition awareness tests.
-Following are age-appropriate skills your child can practice in the kitchen.
+Following are age-appropriate skills your child can practice in the kitchen:

 Ages 3 to 5